Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Introduction

 \section{Introduction}

-A central topic in the physics of cuprates over the last 30 years has been its so-called ``strange metallicity'', i.e., a linear-in-$T$ resistivity over a large temperature range, particularly in the optimally doped regime~\cite{Greene2020,Hartnoll2022,Phillips2022,Zaanen2019,Legros2019}.
+A central topic in the physics of cuprates over the last 30 years has been its so-called ``strange metallicity''.
+An important component of this ``strangeness'' is a linear-in-$T$ resistivity over a large temperature range, particularly in the optimally doped regime~\cite{Greene2020,Hartnoll2022,Phillips2022,Zaanen2019,Legros2019}.
 The effect is most pronunced near optimal doping ($x\sim 0.15$) in $\text{La}_{2-x}\text{Sr}_x\text{CuO}_4$ (LSCO), where the measured resistivity, $\rho(T)$, is linear from $\sim 50\,\text{K}$ to the highest measurement temperature $\sim 1000\,\text{K}$, with a constant slope $d\rho/dT$ throughout~\cite{Takagi1992,Komiya2005}.
 Although such an impressive linear-in-$T$ resistivity seems to be specific to the fine-tuned doping $x\sim 0.15$ in LSCO, similar, but not as spectacular, behavior of a sustained approximate linear-in-$T$ resistivity appears generic in many (but, by no means all) cuprates (both with hole and electron doping).